-he was born at home on february 11th, 2016 without any drugs or medical interventions. just me, Jim and Addy Mae with our midwife occasionally monitoring his heartbeat to make sure everything was as it should be.
+He was born at home on February 11th, 2016 without any drugs or medical interventions.
+Just me, his dad and our dog Addy Mae with our midwife occasionally monitoring his heartbeat to make sure everything was as it should be.

-i love being a mama. and Jim loves being a daddy. we love being a family of 3 humans and 1 very happy doggie.
+I love being a mama.
+And Jim loves being a daddy.